-These tests will be time bound and take no more than half a day in total to undertake.
-The employer and assessment organisation will decide the assessment location either at an assessment centre or in the workplace.
-The tests must however occur under controlled conditions and the assessment organisation will define the resources required; only sites with these resources can be used.
+These tests will be time bound and take three hours in total to undertake.
+The employer and assessment organization will decide the assessment location either at an assessment centre or in the workplace.
+The tests must occur under controlled conditions and the assessment organization will define the resources required; only sites with these resources can be used.
 These practical exercises will be assessed as part of the end point assessment by the independent assessor.